 Celebrating Over 21 Years of Excellent Service

-Can you take a Loan from an IRA & is it a Good Idea?
+Can You Take a Loan from an IRA & Is It a Good Idea?

 Technically, you can’t borrow against your IRA or take a loan directly from it.
 What you can do, however, is use the “60-day rollover rule” as a method of financing expenses, loans, or investments.
-Essentially, money taken out of an IRA can be put back into it or another qualified tax-advantaged account within 60 days, without taxes and penalties.
+Essentially, money taken out of an IRA can be put back into it or another qualified tax-advantaged account within 60 days without taxes and penalties.

-If you’re 59½ or above, you can request a distribution from your traditional IRA without any penalty.
+• If you’re 59½ or above, you can request a distribution from your traditional IRA without any penalty.
 However, since your original contributions were tax-deductible, you’ll need to pay income tax on the money you pull out.

-• However, if you own a Roth IRA, you can withdraw both contributions and earnings tax-free and penalty-free – if you are 59½ or above and have owned your Roth IRA for five years or more.
+• However, if you own a Roth IRA, you can withdraw both contributions and earnings tax-free and penalty-free.
+For that, you need to be aged 59½ or above and have owned your Roth IRA for five years or more.
 With a Roth IRA, you can pull out the money from the account any time you want without any tax or penalty.
-However, you’ll have to withdraw only the contributions and not the investment earnings (such as interest you have earned on the contributions or dividends).
-If you withdraw the earnings early, you’ll have to pay a 10% penalty and also income tax on the amount you withdrew.

 • If you can repay the borrowed money in 60 days or less, you can use the 60-day rollover rule to your advantage.
 The IRS allows you to roll money from one IRA to another or pull money out from your IRA as long as you put it back in the same IRA within 60 days.
 Follow this IRA 60-day rollover rule, and you will not have to pay taxes and penalties.